 If you want to get a builder’s licence, you can either become a domestic builder or a commercial builder.

 Read on to learn more about these two options and their eligibility requirements.

 1. Domestic Builder

 As a domestic builder, you can complete renovation, construction, maintenance, and improvement projects of a home.
 There are also three classes for domestic builders:

-You must have the requested educational qualifications to become a registered domestic builder Work experience, and practical experience is also essential during application.
+You must have the required educational qualifications and relevant work experience to become a registered domestic builder.

 Be sure to complete your application form with all the relevant details.
 This includes your professional membership, completed training programs, work samples if necessary, and business operations.

-You also need to satisfy VBA that you’re of good character.
-This involves not having a criminal record and an unreasonable number of debts.
+You also need to show VBA that you do not have a criminal record and an unreasonable number of debts.
 With your authorisation, VBA will conduct National Police Certificate check to determine your criminal record.